Soft sugar cookies, great anytime of year, PERFECT for Christmas!

 Then you gotta add sprinkles!!

-I really hope you give these cookies a try and make sure you check out my other three recipes here!!
+I really hope you give these cookies a try and make sure you check out my dark peppermint cookies and peanut butter stars!

 Soft Sugar Cookies